fbpx

 It is not only features relating to the property that may prevent you from getting a mortgage.
 Often, it will be because of your finances.

 Banks usually lend you between 4 and 5 times your annual salary.
-Therefore, if this figure (combined with your deposit) does not match the value of the house you are buying, you may be unable to afford it.
+If this figure (combined with your deposit) does not match the value of the house, you may be unable to afford it.

 6. You do not have a strong history of making credit payments